 There is a difference in reading online news and articles and reading a book.
 I mean the long-form (books or novels) and shorter pieces (online news and articles).
 Our cognitive processes are such that we read quicker and with less comprehension and retention when scrolling through short online articles, blogs, and news and clicking on link after link.
 Though I also read a lot online (news, book reviews, author interviews, etc.), books remains my primary source of knowledge and thoughts.
 Reading is not only about improving quality of our lives but also the quality of the attention we pay to the things and people in our daily lives.
 It changes our ways of engaging with the people and being in the world.

-Here I’m suggesting some approaches to rekindle and cultivate the habit of reading.
-It’s better to find a way for a regular reading practice organically rather than forcing yourself to read.
+Here I’m suggesting some approaches to rekindle and cultivate your reading habit.
+It’s better to find a way for a regular reading habit organically rather than forcing yourself to read.

 Move to Books from Online Articles